Steve Bannon indicted, surrenders to New York authorities to face money laundering and conspiracy charges

 Bannon entered the courtroom handcuffed but was smiling when he walked in.
 Bannon pleaded not guilty on all counts, and his attorney spoke on his behalf.
 Judge Juan Merchan, who is presiding over the case, also adjudicated the fraud and tax evasion case of Trump Organization CFO Allen Weisselberg.

 As a condition of release, Bannon must surrender his passport.
-New York Attorney General Letitia James argued that "Bannon has means to flee the country and a history of" violating the law, a reference to his contempt of Congress conviction.
+A prosecutors said "Bannon has means to flee the country and a history of" violating the law, a reference to his contempt of Congress conviction.
 Bannon was found guilty in July of refusing to comply with a subpoena to appear before the House committee investigating the Jan.
 6 attack on the U.S. Capitol.
 He could face up to two years in prison when he's sentenced next month.

 Manhattan District Attorney Alvin Bragg said of Bannon at a press conference earlier Thursday, "The simple truth is it is a crime to profit off of donors."
 James, at the same news conference that Bannon had used his connections to "cheat everyday Americans."